scare-scale/ScareScale/src/content/movie/whisper-of-the-witch-2024.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /3HnkKX1B9h4govdAa3Ku8qMZaoZ.jpg
+synopsis: "Mara, an ancient pagan spirit, hunts a group of teenagers taking their body parts to be reborn.
+A disillusioned and desperate investigator has to face his deepest fears to save the teenagers."
 ---
-Mara, an ancient pagan spirit, hunts a group of teenagers taking their body parts to be reborn.
-A disillusioned and desperate investigator has to face his deepest fears to save the teenagers.